aminos02/aminos02/README.md

 - 💽 Mongo DB
 ### Now !
 - I'm learning how to improve  react application performance
-- I'm learning TypeScript With React
+- I'm learning TypeScript and webpack With React

  <h3 align="left">Languages and Tools:</h3>